Financial risk management

 The fuel used for electricity production by the Group is uranium.

 The TVO Group purchases the uranium fuel from the global markets.
 The purchasing process consists of four stages: purchase of uranium concentrate, conversion, enrichment and fuel fabrication.
-The TVO Group employs long-term delivery contracts with diverse suppliers during all of these stages.
-According to the Company’s Purchase Policy, the availability of fuel is secured and the price risk is minimised by maintaining stock and diversifying the long-term agreements between different suppliers.
+Purchasing Policy is used to guarantee the availability of fuel and to minimise price risk.
+This includes storage strategy and diversified long-term purchasing agreements with different suppliers.

-The TVO Group has not used commodity derivatives to hedge the fuel price risk.
+The TVO Group has not used commodity derivatives to hedge fuel price risk.

 Capital risk management

-According to the terms of some loan agreements, the Company is obliged to maintain the equity ratio (IFRS) above 25 per cent.
-The TVO Group has no other key ratio-related covenants in the loan contracts.
+According to the terms of some loan agreements, the Company is committed to maintain the consolidated

 1) Equity ratio % = 100 x ((equity + loans from equity holders of the company) / (balance sheet total - provision related to nuclear waste management - loan from the Finnish State Nuclear Waste Management Fund))